Americus Hotel: 20th century

-Hanging on one wall was a painting of a Spanish dancing girl that depicted "the life of entertainment," observed a reporter from Allentown's Morning Call.
-The kitchen staff of twenty-two was overseen by Swiss chef Werner Kloetzli, "formerly of the Palmer House, Chicago," and maitre d'hotel Frederick Botta, who "assured a cuisine that is second to none in the country."
-According to the reporter, as soon as one entered the building, one felt a "changed atmosphere" that created "an air of refinement, just a little bit different, that persists on intruding itself as the splendor of the surroundings unfolds."
+Hanging on one wall, The Morning Call reported at the time, was a painting of a Spanish dancing girl that depicted "the life of entertainment."
+The kitchen staff of 22 was overseen by Swiss chef Werner Kloetzli, "formerly of the Palmer House, Chicago," and maitre d'hotel Frederick Botta, who "assured a cuisine that is second to none in the country," according to the newspaper's reporter, who wrote that, upon entering the building, one felt a "changed atmosphere" that created "an air of refinement, just a little bit different, that persists on intruding itself as the splendor of the surroundings unfolds."
 Newspaper accounts also described the highly polished walnut furniture, travertine marble floors, colorful Harding murals, and polychrome chandeliers, which created a mood in which one could "visualize the glories of old Spain.

 Advance reservations were required for the official opening, which took place on the evening of September 13.
 When the guest list reached seven hundred, many hoping to attend were turned away.
 At 6:30 p.m., guests in tuxedos and evening gowns arrived to make an inspection tour.
 Serenaded by a twenty-eight-piece orchestra that was directed by Albertus Meyers, the guests gathered in the hotel's dining room.
 Floral displays at strategic locations added to the Spanish garden atmosphere.
 A series of storefronts for tailors and watch repairmen were rented to various small businesses outside of the hotel, on North 6th Street.

-For the next forty years, the Americus Hotel served as a centerpiece of the downtown business and retail district of Allentown.
-Many celebrities and notable people who visited the city stayed here, and it was common for the hotel to hold various receptions, balls, and high school graduation proms in its ballroom.
+For the next 40 years, the Americus Hotel served as a centerpiece of the downtown business and retail district of Allentown.
+Celebrities and notable people who visited Allentown often stayed at the Americus, and it was common for the hotel to hold various receptions, balls, and high school graduation proms in its ballroom.

-Decline

-In the late 1970s, as the downtown area of Allentown began to change and decline, the fortunes of the hotel mirrored those of the city.
+In the late 1970s, as the downtown area of Center City Allentown began to change and decline, the fortunes of the hotel mirrored those of the city.
 Added to the National Register of Historic Places on August 23, 1984, its owners, the Moffa family, signed an agreement with developers to sell the hotel for $2 million, which included tax credits for restoring the building's original character.